dperkins-ct/spewg-cache/README.md

 ### Hash-based Sharding
 This cache uses hash-based sharding, where a hash based function is applied ot the shard key to determine the shard.
 This ensures a uniform distribution of data across shards.

+The hash ring provides a consistent way to map keys to nodes, even as the system scales.
+Consistent hashing minimizes disruptions caused by adding or removing nodes.
+The implementation in the patch focuses on simplicity.

 ## Example: Running Multiple Caches with Replication

 Suppose you want to run three cache nodes on the same machine, each replicating to the others.